-Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments sprinkled onto applesauce; the applesauce should be consumed immediately and it should not be chewed.
-The dose of a single capsule should not be divided.
-Concerta (methylphenidate ER) The tablets should not be chewed or crushed.
-Note: An FDA analysis of methylphenidate ER products manufactured by UCB/Kremers (formerly Kudco) and Mallinckrodt indicated that in some individuals, they may deliver the drug in the body at a slower rate during Methylphenidate ER 10 to 12 h Tablets Oral Daily in the morning the 7- to 12-hour range.
+Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments Concerta (methylphenidate ER) The tablets should not be chewed or crushed.
+Note: An FDA analysis of methylphenidate ER products manufactured by UCB/Kremers (formerly Kudco) and Mallinckrodt indicated that in some individuals, they may deliver the drug in the body at a slower rate during Methylphenidate ER 12 h Tablets Oral Daily in the morning ratt the morning ra the 7- to 12-hour range.
 As a result, the FDA changed the therapeutic equivalence of these products from AB to BX.
-Because these manufacturers have subsequently failed to demonstrate that their products are bioequivalent to the brand-name reference drug, the FDA proposes to withdraw their approval (FDA 2016).
-Cotempla XR-ODT (methylphenidate ER) 12 h Orally disintegrating tablets Oral Daily in the morning As soon as the blister pack is opened, the tablet should be placed on
+Because these manufacturers have subsequently failed to demonstrate that their products are bioequivalent to the brand-name reference drug, the FDA proposed to withdraw their approval (FDA 2016).
+Cotempla XR-ODT (methylphenidate ER) 12 h Orally disintegrating tablets Oral Daily in the morning As soon as the blister pack is opened, the tablet should be placed on the patient's tongue and allowed to disintegrate without chewing or crushing.
+The tablet will disintegrate in saliva so that it can be swallowed.
+Jornay PM (methylphenidate ER) 10 h Capsules Oral Daily in the evening The capsule may be swallowed whole